Tips for Cycling to Work - Ribble Cycles

 • Good lights for winter and always more than one front and rear in case of battery failure.

-I've been commuting to work now for the best part of 24 years - every day, come rain or shine.
-Being that these rides take place in the North West of England, it's mainly the former.
+• I've been commuting to work now for the best part of 24 years - every day, come rain or shine.
+As these rides take place in the North West of England, it's mainly the former rather than the latter.🙄

-There are a few loops that I try to incorporate into my daily rides at least a couple of times each week.
-These can range from anywhere between 8 miles to 30 depending upon how I'm feeling on the day.
+If I ride direct, which I seldom do when the weather's at least half-decent, it's only 5-miles each way.
+However, I try to incorporate a few loops into my daily rides at least a couple of times each week.
+These can range from anywhere between 8 and 30 miles, depending upon how I'm feeling on any particular day.
 Any veteran cyclist will tell you that some days you feel amazing and others a little meh!

 I've always heard about the qualities of steel bikes but had until recently never ridden one.
 So when it came time to upgrade my commuter I opted for a CGR 725 steel bike because, you know... disc brakes.
-I can't begin to state what a difference they make to my daily commute.
-There's a hill on the way home that ends at a mini-roundabout.
-Stopping in time to make it through the roundabout can be hairy in the wet but the discs provide me with complete confidence.
+I can't begin to describe what a difference they've made to my daily commute.
+There's a hill on the way home that includes a mini-roundabout half way down and ends at another.
+Stopping in time to make it through the first roundabout can be hairy in the wet but the discs ensure I can stop in plenty of time.

-Here, at Ribble, you can easily differentiate the regular commuters bikes from the fair weather riders.
-The everyday commuters bikes all have odd wheels and/or mixtures of components.
-Commuting in all-weathers takes a toll on the moving parts hence the strange mix of components.
+Here, at Ribble, you can easily differentiate the regular commuter's bikes from their fair weather colleagues.
+The everyday commuter bikes all have non-matching wheels and mix and match components from various groupsets.
+Commuting in all-weathers takes a toll on a bikes moving parts hence this strange diversity in drivetrains.

 Another bonus of riding the CGR 725 is that it's suitable for multiple terrains.
-So, if I feel like taking a more adventurous route to work I can always throw on my spare wheels.
-These are always fitted with some off-road capable tyres so I can just throw them on and partake of some trail-shredding action on my way into work, on the way home or both.
+So, if I feel like taking a more adventurous route to work I can always throw on my spare wheels and hit the gravel.
+These are always kitted out with some off-road capable tyres, so I can just throw them on and partake of some trail-shredding action on my way into work, on the way home, or both.
 But, mainly on the way home.
 Otherwise, you'll find yourself stuck wearing the same dirty kit that you rode into work with!

 Alan's Top Tips

 • Mudguards.
 You'll sometimes see people state that mudguards make the bike look ugly.
-While this is true, you will typcially find that they aren't the type to be out riding to work in every conditions imaginable.
-Trust me, if you cycle every day, in every sort of weather, you need them in your life.
+While this may be true, you will typically find that these aren't the type of people who ride to work in every condition imaginable.
+Trust me.
+If you cycle every day, in every sort of weather, you need mudguards in your life.
 Some of my fashionista colleagues even refuse to use them!
-Then you see them trying to get their shoes dry in time for the ride home.
-Not me though!
-My shoes are dry as a bone and less stinky as a result!
+There's a certain perverse pleasure in watching someone go to extreme lengths to dry out their shoes in time for the ride home, when mudguards could have prevented them becoming drenched in the first place!
+My shoes are always dry as a bone and less pongy as a result!

 • Change of clothing.
-If you have lockers or something similar at work, leave your clothing there and just refresh it when needed.
-I take in a fresh t-shirt and underwear daily.
-I also have about 7 pairs of trainers at work.
+If you have lockers or something similar at work, leave your clothing there and just refresh it as required.
+I pack a fresh t-shirt and underwear daily.
+I also have about seven pairs of trainers at work.
 But we won't talk about my footwear addiction!

 • Wear layers appropriate to the conditions.
-As a species, we cyclists tend to employ layers of clothing rather than a thick winter jacket.
+As a species, we cyclists tend to employ layers of clothing rather than wear a bulky winter jacket.
 I'm prone to overheating and much prefer to layer up and shed layers as required.
 Arm, leg, and knee warmers are easy to remove.
 If you wear a thick winter jacket and overheat you're in trouble.
 It's so important to regulate your body heat, so wicking away sweat is a must.
 Therefore, a good undervest is essential.
-I recommend a Coolmax style vest in the summer and a Merino type for winter (top tip: Merino wool vests don't get pongy!).
+I recommend a Coolmax style vest in the summer and a Merino type for winter (top tip: Merino wool vests are odour resistant!).

 • Be visible.
 As cyclists, we rightly become annoyed at motorists close passing us, or those near misses where you know that the driver simply did not see you.
-However, all too often we see fellow cyclists dressed from top to toe in dark clothing.
-That may be fine for the weekend ride bathed in bright sunshine.
-On a dark, murky commute it's another story entirely.
-I personally don't like wearing hi-viz gear.
-However, I do prefer to wear brighter colours that stand out.
+However, its all too common to see fellow cyclists dressed from top to toe in dark clothing.
+That may be fine for a weekend ride bathed in bright sunshine.
+On a dark, murky commute it's asking for trouble.
+If you don't fancy going full hi-viz, wear bright volours which help you stand out.
 I also always run a rear light if the weather is anything other than bright sunshine.
-Many lights now have a daylight running mode.
+Most lights now have a daylight running mode, so there's no excuse not to avail yourself of improved protection.

 • Get a decent backpack and rear mudguard to stop any rain or dirt being thrown up as you're riding.